logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

 measure there are three summary statistics:

-1. The number of episodes with (valid) initial measures collected during the reporting period
+1. The number of episodes with (valid) initial measures collected during the reporting period.
-2. The number of episodes with (valid) review measures collected during the reporting period
+2. The number of episodes with (valid) review measures collected during the reporting period.
-3. The number of episodes with (valid) final measures collected during the reporting period
+3. The number of episodes with (valid) final measures collected during the reporting period.

 Information about collection occasions - including dates and reasons - is available `in the Collection Occasion specification documentation <https://docs.pmhc-mds.com/projects/data-specification/en/v5.0/data-model-and-specifications.html#collection-occasion-data-elements>`_.